ideal-postcodes/api-typings/README.md

 Compile time checks that your library or application appropriately consumes objects and data types returned by our APIs and client libraries

-### Non-Typescript Projects
+### Non-TypeScript Projects

-Your integration does not have to be exclusively Typescript driven to benefit from this typings repository.
+Your integration does not have to be exclusively TypeScript driven to benefit from this typings repository.

-Some IDEs (e.g. Visual Studio, Visual Studio Code, Sublime Text) use Typescript typings to provide inline code completion and documentation for plain JavaScript files.
+Some IDEs (e.g. Visual Studio, Visual Studio Code, Sublime Text) use TypeScript typings to provide inline code completion and documentation for plain JavaScript files.

-It is also possible to develop a partial, robust Typescript integration against our services and subsequently incorporate it in a larger JavaScript project.
-Typescript compiles down to plain JavaScript which can conform to ES3 and later.
+It is also possible to develop a partial, robust TypeScript integration against our services and subsequently incorporate it in a larger JavaScript project.
+TypeScript compiles down to plain JavaScript which can conform to ES3 and later.
 That output can be exported to other JavaScript projects.

 ## Testing